Stéphanie Michelini

 Stéphanie Michelini is a French actress.

 Career

-She debuted in 2004, playing the leading role in the film Wild Side, directed by Sébastien Lifshitz.
+Michelini debuted in 2004, playing the leading role in the film Wild Side, directed by Sébastien Lifshitz.
 For this role, she won the Prix Michel-Simon for Best Actress.

 She is one of the few trans women to have obtained some roles in French television and cinema, which still entrusts the majority of transgender roles to cisgender actors.
 Michelini had auditioned for the title role of the series Louis(e), however, Claire Nebout was cast in the part.

 She took part in a video installation of the artist SMITH, titled C_{19}H_{28}O_{2} (Agnès), as well as in SMITH's medium-length film Spectrographies, which she filmed with Mathieu Amalric at Père-Lachaise.